justjim1220/MMM-MyVideoPlayer/README.md

 ## Configurations...
 ```
 can add as many videos as you like.
-edit the MMM-MyVideoPlayer.js file within the section starting at line 60

 the buttons are set up so that the videos must coincide with the buttons.
 may need to adjust the sizes of them - width of video player divided by number of buttons

-the player size has to be configered within the js file:
+the player size has to be configered within the config file:
-IE: line 60  --->  wrapper.innerHTML = `<video class='controls' height='675' width='1200' id="player"></video>

 Hope you all like it!
 ```